meldissa/p5-scribblebox/README.md

 * During testing it was identified that when a user has an item in the bag section that they are able to exceed the limit of 99 by manually typing a higher value within the input box.
 The form was also able to be submitted when the user had exceeded the maximum number of 99.
 Currently, the issue is left unresolved.

 * An additional issue identified with the bag section is that if enough quantity is added to reach at least a 7-figure sum in the total this results in an error 500 page being displayed to the user.
 Although it is very unlikely that the user would ever exceed such a sum, I have opted to create a custom error 500 page which would be displayed to the user in such a case so they are able to navigate back to the home page safely without having to exit the website completely due to the error.

+* During testing it was identified that when a post has been published and then it is edited and changed to 'Draft' and updated, this will result in a page 404 error as the the user is being re-directed back to the post detail page which no longer exists due to the post being changed to a draft.
+The actual action itself has gone through and the admin can access the draft post from the admin section.
+The solution was to add the custom 404 error page to allow the user to navigate back to the home page safely without having to exit the website completely.

 ## Deployment <a name="deployment"></a>